What Is Reverse Mortgage?

 The Bottom Line

 Even when issued by the most reputable lenders, a reverse mortgage remains a complex product.
 Borrowers must take the time to educate themselves in order to utilize their home equity in the most advantageous manner.
 Additionally, they should not choose the first lender who solicits their business.
-The federal government does not set the rates for reverse mortgages, so rates and fees can vary widely between lenders.
+The federal government does not set the rates for reverse mortgages, so rates and fees can vary widely between lenders and also check the best rated reverse mortgage companies.